TimSmafield/TextJusifier/README.md

 We need to account for the remainder r, so the program adds an extra length to r spaces.
 The program reconstructs the string with those calculated spaces.

-JUnits are localed in src/TextJusifierTest.java using JUnit5.7.0
+JUnits are located in src/TextJusifierTest.java using JUnit5.7.0